 Having access to Epic allows you to gather information on your patients including past clinic or ED visits, imaging, labs and procedures.
 You can also see their current vital signs, lab and imaging results as well as medications.
 You will not be charting electronically on the patients, but Epic is a window into their care otherwise not attainable to you.
 Being able to review their chart allows you to have a better understanding of individual patient care.
 The training is intended to give you access to this information however you will learn the nuts and bolts of how to navigate Epic when on rotation.
 Your preceptor will be able to assist you in familiarizing yourself with what you need to know on Epic.

 What do I need to do to prepare before or during my rotation?

 There is no specific preparation for this rotation.
 You can throw a dart at any organ system or disease process and likely run into them on a daily basis during rotation.
 Any reading you do will benefit you.
 Big subjects are abdominal pain, chest pain, electrolyte imbalances and neurologic emergencies just to name a few.

 During downtime there are resources to read about active cases, discuss topics with your preceptor and to hone procedural and exam skills.
 I encourage reading about cases you see and discussing treatment plans with your preceptor to better identify and treat similarly presenting patients in the future.
 We want you to learn and have a hands-on experience to make you a better clinician.
 I also encourage you to contact students that have completed this rotation as they may give pointers on resources they found useful or other pearls to help strengthen your time here.

-I’ve provided an LBJ Emergency Medicine Procedure Log Sheet which can be printed and used to keep track of what you’ve done and what you need a chance to perform.
+A LBJ Emergency Medicine Procedure Log Sheet will be provided which can be printed and used to keep track of what you’ve done and what you need a chance to perform.
 These procedure logs are for you to keep for future reference.
 If you have another way of tracking your procedures, please do so; these are solely for your benefit if you need them.